Use space to open navigation items

 To deliver this key piece of infrastructure, we’ll need to temporarily close part of West Dapto Road.
 This approach will help us finish the project faster and deliver long-term benefits to the community.

-The temporary closure of part of West Dapto Road will occur from 29 July 2025 until mid-2026.
-Part of West Dapto Road will remain open to local traffic only as shown below.
+The temporary closure of part of West Dapto Road will occur, and part of West Dapto Road will remain open to local traffic only as shown below.
 Closure conditions may change throughout construction to facilitate upgrades.

 Will I still be able to access my property?